Tree Preservation Orders in Easton

 How do I check for TPOs near Easton?

 Enter your postcode in our search tool to see TPOs near Easton plotted on an interactive map.
-Easton falls within South Downs National Park Authority and Winchester City Council, which has data in our dataset.
+Easton falls within Winchester City Council and South Downs National Park Authority, which has data in our dataset.
 Results show Tree Preservation Orders within 200m of your postcode centroid.

 Which planning authority covers Easton?

-Easton falls within South Downs National Park Authority and Winchester City Council.
+Easton falls within Winchester City Council and South Downs National Park Authority.
 These planning authorities are responsible for making and enforcing Tree Preservation Orders in the area.

 What happens if I do work on a TPO tree near Easton?